greenelab/deep-review/sections/03_categorize.md

 test set wherever it is feasible.
 Despite this minor limitation, the work clearly illustrates the potential that can be unlocked from images stored in electronic health records.

-`TODO: Potential remaining topics: #122 & #151 looked interesting from an early glance. - Do we want to make the point that most of the imaging examples don't really do anything different/unique from standard image processing examples (Imagenet etc.)`

 #### Electronic health records